Nordic ESPAnet

 What does the Nordic ESPAnet do in practice?

-The network is currently using the existing ESPAnet email address lists to disseminate information about the Nordic ESPAnet and our events to potential participants.
+The network is currently using the existing email address lists to disseminate information about the Nordic ESPAnet and our events to potential participants.

 Upcoming event: The Nordic welfare states after COVID – momentum for reform or back to steady state?